Meet The Hague Hacks

 June will be an eventful month for us (literally!).
 On June 13, we’ll be at the Border Sessions Festival with our very own design lab to create a collective of tech companies and human rights defenders.
 We want to connect the human rights defenders urgently in need of tech-solutions with tech and design companies.

 At the end of June, we are collaborating with Nextview for a closed design event at their Design Lab on the High Tech Campus in Eindhoven.
-The focus of this design session is to connect the tech industry with human rights activists to evaluate the tech solutions from Bangladesh group and begin development and prototyping.
+The focus of this design session is to connect the tech industry with human rights activists to evaluate the tech solutions from the Bangladesh group and begin development and prototyping.

-We’re very excited for these events and the progress they will bring!
+We’re very excited about these events and the progress they will bring!
 The Nextview Event is closed, but we’re happy to welcome interested participants to our Border Sessions Event on June 13.
 So if you or someone you know of is a member of The Hague’s tech community, please get in touch via firstname.lastname@example.org.
 We’d love to hear from you!

 Over the last few months, members of our team have been conducting in-depth qualitative research about the issues human rights defenders in Bangladesh face online.
 This research is essential to validate the ideas that emerged from The Hague Hacks Festival, and ensure that any tech-solutions meet the needs of human rights defenders or aid the victims of human rights violations.
 Our preliminary results are both surprising and insightful.
 We’ve identified some key issues related to safe internet practices and online harassment.
 Given the sensitive nature of the information shared to us by human rights defenders, we will only release an overall conclusion of our observations.
 Keep an eye on our page for our upcoming post about this research.